chengwei0815/chengwei0815/README.md

-🔭 I’m a data science consultant with a background in full-stack software engineering, and Accounting & Finance, currently working on job market trend client projects using OpenAI, PostgreSQL, LLM
+🔭 I’m a data science consultant with a background in full-stack software engineering, Accounting & Finance, currently working on job market trend client projects using OpenAI, PostgreSQL, LLM, AWS, Airflow and Docker

 👨‍💻 Look at my portfolio: https://www.linkedin.com/in/weicheng611/